networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-at-jul-08-11-33-58.png "Adding Leaf Switches to Fabric")

-AFC and the devices will be synchronised.
+AFC and the devices will synchronise with one another.
 The health status will change to a green "healthy" state and each device will be assigned to your designated fabric.

 ![](screenshot-at-jul-08-11-39-52.png "Device & Fabric Status")

-If I go back to the main dashboard, there is a total of 6 switches.
+If I go back to the main dashboard, there is now a total of 6 switches.

 ## Summary